GED e-placement test

-A A. By replacing “infirmity” with the weaker word “suffering,” the tone would seem more in favor of the English Litany’s position.
+A C. By replacing “infirmity” with the stronger word “suffering,” the tone would seem more condemnation for the English Litany’s position.

-C C. By replacing “infirmity” with the stronger word “suffering,” the tone would seem more condemnation for the English Litany’s position.
+B A. By replacing “infirmity” with the weaker word “suffering,” the tone would seem more in favor of the English Litany’s position.

 REASONING THROUGH LANGUAGE ARTS questions 8-15Click to Read Text